giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 NOTE: **Reexecute `source bootstrap.sh` in every new console.**

-### Configure ssh users

-Add bastion users to `ignition/bastion-users.yaml`.
-All other vms take users configuration from `ignition/users.yaml`, so please modify it too.

 ### Route53 DNS zone setup

 Giantnetes requires real DNS domain, so it's mandatory to have existing DNS zone.